TEYEN616/Code_Crusaders/docs/team-eval/peer-review.md

 {:toc}
 </details>

-## [team member] - review 1
+## Tim - review 1

 ### My observation (Wahrnehmung)

-[A specific observation, regarding know-how, effectiveness, team work or from another relevant area]
+From my point of view Tim, as a collaborator with me in this project was forthcoming with a lot of Ideas.

 ### Effect on me (Wirkung)